heimdal/heimdal/lib/asn1/README.md

    JER this will have the side-effect of printing the wrong type names in some cases because two or more types have the same templates and get deduped.)

+ - There is an _experimental_ ASN.1 -> JSON feature in the compiler.
+It
+   currently dumps type and value definitions, but not class, or object set definitions.
+Even for types, it is not complete, and the JSON schema used is subject to change *WITHOUT NOTICE*.

+   Perhaps eventually we can re-write the compiler as a C-coded ASN.1 -> JSON stage followed by a jq-coded code and template generator state, which would make it much easier to extend the compiler.

 ...

 ## Limitations